johnwcowan/r7rs-spec/spec/r7rs.md

 *Semantics:* Each implementation maintains a list of feature identifiers which are present, as well as a list of libraries which can be imported.
-The value of a feature requirement is determined by replacing each feature identifier and `(library library name)` on the implementation's lists with \#t, and all other feature identifiers and library names with
+The value of a feature requirement is determined by replacing each feature identifier and `(library library name)` on the implementation’s lists with #t, and all other feature identifiers and library names with
-\#f, then evaluating the resulting expression as a Scheme boolean expression under the normal interpretation of and, or, and not.
+#f, then evaluating the resulting expression as a Scheme boolean
+expression under the normal interpretation of and, or, and not.

-A `cond-expand` is then expanded by evaluating the feature requirements of successive ce-clauses in order until one of them returns \#t.
+A `cond-expand` is then expanded by evaluating the feature requirements of successive ce-clauses in order until one of them returns #t.
 When a true clause is found, the corresponding expressions are expanded to a begin, and the remaining clauses are ignored.
-If none of the feature requirements evaluate to \#t, then if there is an else clause, its expressions are included.
+If none of the feature requirements evaluate to #t, then if there is an else clause, its expressions are included.
 Otherwise, the behavior of the `cond-expand` is unspecified.
 Unlike cond, cond-expand does not depend on the value of any variables.